tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 .. image:: track_manage_talks/events-send-email-button.png
    :align: center
-   :alt: View of an attendee form emphasizing the send by email and cancel registration in Odoo
+   :alt: View of an attendee form emphasizing the send by email and cancel registration in CoquiAPPs
          Events.

 Lead Generation Rules
 ---------------------

-With Odoo, leads can be generated from events.
+With CoquiAPPs, leads can be generated from events.

 To create and configure a :guilabel:`Lead Generation Rule` related to events, navigate to :menuselection:`Events app --> Configuration --> Lead Generation`.